Why Grade School Bullying Can Lead to High School Substance Abuse

 Researchers collected survey results from nearly 4,300 kids in three states about bullying, mental health and substance abuse.
 The children were questioned in fifth grade, seventh grade and 10th grade.

-The more often a child was bullied in fifth grade, the higher the risk for substance abuse later on, according to the report.
+The more often a child was bullied in fifth grade, the higher the risk for substance abuse later on, the study says.

 It’s not always possible to tell if a child is being bullied at school.
 Research shows that one in three children do not tell an adult when they are bullied.
-But, according to Kimberly Burkhart, PhD, a pediatric psychologist with UH Rainbow Babies & Children’s, there are some signs to watch for:
+Here, from pediatric psychologist Kimberly Burkhart, PhD, are some signs to watch for:

 - Unusual injuries